jazzband/django-debug-toolbar/docs/tips.rst

 schemes.
 In that case, you should set ``SHOW_TEMPLATE_CONTEXT`` to ``False`` in the ``DEBUG_TOOLBAR_CONFIG`` setting.

-Finally, if you don't need the panels that are slowing down your application, you can customize the ``DEBUG_TOOLBAR_PANELS`` setting to include only the panels you actually use.
+If you don't need the panels that are slowing down your application, you can disable them temporarily by deselecting the checkbox at the top right of each panel.
+Depending on implementation details, there may be a residual overhead.
+To remove them entirely, you can customize the ``DEBUG_TOOLBAR_PANELS`` setting to include only the panels you actually use.